NodeGuy/channel/doc/API.md

 Close the channel so that no more values can be pushed to it.
 Return a promise that resolves when any remaining pushes in flight complete.

-Attempting to push to a closed channel will throw an exception and shifting from a closed channel will immediately return `undefined`.
+Attempting to push to a closed channel will throw an exception.
+Shifting from a closed channel will immediately return `undefined`.

 ## readOnly() -> Channel